- Eating “Healthy”

 Citrus fruit is so nutritious I have a whole post devoted to why I set a goal of eating citrus daily.
 There’s a really yummy pea pesto recipe over at that link, too.

-So many of the colorful fruits that are readiliy available at the farmers market or supermarket are full of antioxidants.
+So many of the colorful fruits that are readily available at the farmers market or supermarket are full of antioxidants.
 You don’t have to seek out fancy exotic fruit to eat superfoods.
-Berries, apples, grapes, melons, kiwi, pomegranate, cranberries…they’re all on the list.
-I’ll encourage you to try something new – a fruit you’ve never tried before.
+Berries, apples, grapes, melons, kiwi, pomegranate, cranberries…they’re all super.

 Here’s a primer on the different types of fat, and which ones are good for you (hint, olive oil is on the list).
 But reading the side of a bottle of EVOO can make one quickly feel like they need a college degree to decipher the code found there.
-Here’s a short vocabulary list to help you navigate the sea of oil labels.
+Here’s a short vocabulary list to help you navigate how to cook with olive oil.

 Pumpkin, sweet potatoes and carrots are all on the Super Food list, and for good reasons.
 They’re packed with vitamin A and C, carotenes, and antioxidants.
 Make sure to eat orange vegetables with an amount of fat (butter, olive oil, salad dressing, etc) in order to make the best use of the Vitamin A. We especially love these orange vegetable pancakes smothered in butter and a little maple syrup.